Future developments in Singapore: Proposed Waterfront Hotel at River Valley

+Proposed Integrated Development at Kembangan

+Announced by the Housing and Development Board (HDB) on 2 February 2024, an existing site adjacent to Kembangan MRT station is currently being proposed to be redeveloped into a HDB integrated development.
+The development will comprise approximately 340 Build-to-Order (BTO) split among two 18-storey buildings, and a five-storey commercial building housing an outpatient healthcare facility, a new Kampong Kembangan Community Club, supermarket, and retail shops.

+As part of the redevelopment plan, the existing Kampong Kembangan Community Club will be temporarily relocated for a new neighbourhood park adjacent to the integrated development.

 Proposed Retail and Office Development at Punggol Central

 Published by the Urban Redevelopment Authority (URA) on 21 October 2022, approximately 1-hectare of land adjacent to Punggol MRT station will be developed into a mixed-use office and retail development to provide more office spaces and retail options for the town's residents.

 Industrial

 Jurong Innovation District (JID)

-First announced in the 2016 Singapore Budget, the Jurong Innovation District (JID) aims to provide a conducive environment for startups, and encourage innovation.
+First announced in the 2016 Singapore Budget, the 600-hectare Jurong Innovation District (JID) aims to provide a conducive environment for startups, and encourage innovation.
 To be developed by JTC, it will be located near NTU, Tengah and CleanTech Park, and the first phase will be completed by 2022.
+An elevated pathway stretching 11 kilometres, named Sky Corridor, will connect the JID's five precincts.
+An underground tunnel network for heavy vehicles, named District Logistics Network, is expected to be ready by 2024.